 Maestro Wheatley’s conducting teachers have included Christopher Zimmerman, Neil Varon, Vassily Sinaisky, Gustav Meier, Edward Benyas, and David Zinman.
 In 2007 he was the only American conductor to be invited by Maestro Vassily Sinaisky as part of a program to study Russian performance practice with the St. Petersburg State Symphony Orchestra, focusing on the symphonies of Shostakovich, Prokofiev, and Tchaikovsky.
 Following this work, Mr. Wheatley assisted Maestro Sinaisky in his guest performances with the BBC Philharmonic.
 In 2010, he became Associate Conductor of the Southern Illinois Symphony Orchestra.
 And in 2013, he was featured in an exhibition of up-and-coming professional conductors at the Eastman School of Music, which led to a guest conducting engagement with the Rochester Philharmonic.
 He has collaborated with scores of professional artists including soprano Renee Fleming, violinist David Kim, cellist William Grubb, clarinetist Eric Mandat, and Pulitzer-winning composers John Adams, Ned Rorem, Kevin Putz, Christopher Rouse, and Jennifer Higdon.

-He is an alumnus of the Pierre Monteux School for Conductors in Hancock, Maine, Peter the Great Music Academy, in St. Petersburg, Russia, the College-Conservatory of Music at the University of Cincinnati, and he is currently pursuing a DMA in Orchestral Conducting at the Eastman School of Music.
+He is an alumnus of conducting programs at the Pierre Monteux School for Conductors (Hancock, Maine), Peter the Great Music Academy (St. Petersburg, Russia), the College-Conservatory of Music at the University of Cincinnati, and he is currently pursuing a DMA in Orchestral Conducting at the Eastman School of Music.
 Before becoming a conductor, Mr. Wheatley performed extensively as a violinist.
-He has appeared with the symphonies of Cincinnati and Dayton in Ohio, Paducah in Kentucky, and as a member of the award winning Ensemble for 18th Century Music under the direction of the acclaimed harpsichordist and scholar of eighteenth-century performance practice, Eiji Hashimoto.
+He has appeared with the award winning Ensemble for 18th Century Music under the direction of the acclaimed harpsichordist and scholar of eighteenth-century performance practice, Eiji Hashimoto.
 As a chamber musician he has collaborated with members of the Grammy-winning LaSalle and Tokyo String Quartets.
 He has recorded, as violinist, on the Centaur and Claremont record labels.